Wurzelfäule

 • Brown, mushy roots : Healthy roots are firm and white or light brown.

-• Musty smell from the pot : A foul smell is a sure sign of rot.
+• Musty smell from the pot : A rotten smell is a sure sign of decay.

-• Weak growth : The plant does not produce new leaves or lets existing leaves droop.
+• Weak growth : The plant does not produce new leaves or allows existing leaves to droop.

 • Fungal or mold infestation : White or black spots on the soil surface may indicate fungal infestation.